Collective gene dynamics leave signatures of decision landscapes in cell fate coordinates: Results

 To construct landscapes for cell fate decisions, we follow the method described by \citet{rand2021geometry}.
 Their work sets the mathematical foundation for identifying universal features of cell fate transitions.
 We provide a conceptual overview of their method of constructing landscapes.
 Landscapes are categorized by decision-making classes defined by numbers of attractors, saddle points, and the paths between them.
 The structure of each class can be depicted as a decision graph showing the paths between attractors and saddle points (see Figure \ref{bifurcation diagrams}).
 Instead of using all of the elementary catastrophes, these decision-making classes are constructed by combining two simple kinds of bifurcations: folds and heteroclinic flips.
 These two bifurcations represent the basic ways one can alter decision-making classes: fold bifurcations create or destroy stable fixed points and saddle points, while heteroclinic flips change which stable fixed points are connected.
 They are sufficient for constructing any class that can be represented in the decision graph structure \cite{rand2021geometry}.
-Complicated higher-codimension bifurcations like the swallowtail and butterfly catastrophes are neglected because they would require very special circumstances, and hence are assumed to be evolutionary unlikely since they require fine tuning \cite{bialek2012biophysics}.
+Complicated higher-codimension bifurcations like the swallowtail and butterfly catastrophes are neglected because they would require fine tuning multiple parameters which is assumed to be evolutionary unlikely \cite{bialek2012biophysics}.

-Formally, this argument relies on the properties of gradient-like Morse-Smale systems.
-These are dynamical systems that are well-behaved: they are structurally stable and every trajectory ends in a fixed point \cite{raju2023geometrical}.
-These properties match the picture of the Waddington landscape, where every cell attains a cell fate in a robust, controlled manner.
-Structural stability means that trajectories don't change drastically with small perturbations, but in this case this only applies to the parameters not involved in bifurcations.
-Small changes in the bifurcation parameters can cause significant changes in the system's behavior.
-A bifurcation causes a transition from one Morse-Smale system to another.
-It has been shown that the only bifurcations needed to transition between similar Morse-Smale systems are the fold and heteroclinic flip \cite{raju2023geometrical,newhouse1976there}.
+Formally, this argument relies on the properties of gradient-like Morse-Smale systems: dynamical systems that are structurally stable and in which every trajectory ends at a fixed point \cite{raju2023geometrical}.
+These properties match the picture of the Waddington landscape, where every cell attains its fate in a robust, controlled manner.
+Structural stability means that trajectories do not change drastically under small perturbations, except at bifurcations.
+As discussed above, small changes in bifurcation parameters generically cause significant changes in behavior, and a bifurcation causes the system to transition from one Morse-Smale system to another.
+The only bifurcations needed to connect similar Morse-Smale systems are the fold and the heteroclinic flip \cite{raju2023geometrical,newhouse1976there}.